 QR Codes are popular with all but our oldest customers

 David Ashe, Fiddlin Fish Brewery, Winston-Salem, United States

 Older customers often struggle with scanning QR Codes.
-To help them have an exciting and seamless experience, make sure to print "how to scan" instructions along with QR Code.
+To help them have an exciting and seamless experience, make sure to print "how to scan" instructions along with the QR Code.

 You could either print instructions alongside or print them on a separate flyer.
 Here are a few examples to help you-

 2. Customize QR Codes to represent your restaurant's personality

 Present QR Codes as an extension of your brand.
 This not only displays the connected experience inside your restaurant but also gives customers the confidence to scan them risk-free.

 In the order of leaving a significant brand impact, some of the basic customizations are -

 Adding a brand logo